megabert/script-pastebin/liveconfig_lua_hooks/README.md

 ## General

-These little files enable you to execute shell scripts whenever liveconfig runs any of its configuration functions.
+These little files enable you to execute scripts whenever liveconfig runs any of its configuration functions.

-Hooks are not defined so far and you can define the hooks you want.
+Hooks are not defined so far and you can be defined as needed.
 Whenever the liveconfig lua configuration is run, the hook script will be looked up and if it exists it will be run.

 ## Installation

-**Attention: Usage of custom.lua voids warranty !!**

-**Attention: Only test this on production systems if you already are at superhero systemadministrator level !!**
+**Attention: Carefully test your server after editing lua scripts !!**

 1. copy system\_hooks.lua to /usr/lib/liveconfig/lua
 2. create directory /usr/share/liveconfig/hooks